andrewmcwatters/andrewmcwatters/README.md

 [Learn more →](https://www.andrewmcwatters.com)

-I have contributed to open source for 13 years and sit at the 93th percentile (PR=0.937) of open source contributors by followers when compared against a cohort of the first 25,000 GitHub users.
+I have contributed to open source for 13 years.

+I am in approximately the 93th percentile (PR=0.937) of open source contributors by followers when compared against a cohort of the first 25,000+ GitHub users.

 Here are some selected works.

 #### Author of